 For the Qualified Charitable Organization Tax Credit:

 For Single taxpayers or Heads of Household, the maximum credit is $400.00.
 For Married taxpayers, the maximum credit is $800.00.
 If married taxpayers file separate returns, each spouse may claim ½ of the credit that would have been allowed on a joint return.

 Keep in mind:

 You may also claim credits for donations made to a public or private school, qualified foster care charitable organization, school tuition organization, and Arizona Military Relief Fund.
-The total credits applied can total $4,813 for a married couple or your total State tax liability, whichever is less.
+The total credits applied can total more than $5,000.00 for a married couple or your total State tax liability, whichever is less.